tsoding/tula/README.md

 Making operands Compound Expressions allows for nesting like this `[[a % 15] == 0]`.
 Such EEs are Forced Recursively starting from the Inner ones.

-Since the operator is also a Compound Expression it is possible to substitute as well:
+Since the operator is also a Compound Expression it is possible to substitute them as well:

 ```js
 let Op { + - }